tcyode/income-expense-chart/DEVELOPMENT_STATE.md

 - There's an error when adding a lower threshold and clicking "Process & Generate Chart" in some scenarios - investigating this issue
 - Sometimes data with year-end transitions (Dec-Jan) may show anomalies in date formatting
 - JSON serialization can fail with certain pandas objects (added workaround with custom encoder)
+- **Daily Cash Chart bug**: Error when trying to call `.max()` on a list of string dates in `daily_cash_line.py` - dates need to be converted to datetime objects
+- **Loading existing datasets**: Not properly loading dataset content into the input panel
+- **Data format inconsistencies**: Input parsing is not handling some formats correctly, needs more robust delimiter detection
+- **Data structure**: Current mix of lists, dictionaries, and sometimes pandas objects leads to inconsistencies and bugs

+## 📋 Data Structure Refactoring Plan
+We're planning to refactor our data handling to use pandas DataFrames consistently:

+1. **Consistent Data Types**:
+   - Store dates as proper datetime objects
+   - Maintain numeric types for amounts/balances
+   - Keep categorical data (account names, etc.) as typed categories

+2. **Central Data Management**:
+   - Use DataFrame as the primary data structure
+   - Convert to specialized formats only when needed for visualization
+   - Implement standardized validation and cleaning

+3. **Implementation Strategy**:
+   - Fix critical bugs first for minimum working functionality
+   - Refactor the data parsing layer to use pandas throughout
+   - Update chart generation to work with the new data structure
+   - Maintain backward compatibility for existing datasets

 ---